pritchardn/windlass/Rerun/Explanation.md

 For now I will add a daliuge/reproducible directory to store any extra files.

 An abstractDROP will assemble the atomic pieces of run-time information.
-Each shall have a reppro-flag.
+Each shall have a repro-flag.

 ## Current Issues/Comments/Questions